wp-plugins/dropbox-backup/readme.txt

 Please, see the previous question "I want schedule backup.
 How can I schedule backup of my webpage?".
 Generally - YES, you can create a scheduled backup, but you may sign in to account at www.webpage-backup.com to make a scheduled backup.

-= Should I register at wpadm.com to make a back up of my site? =
+= Should I register to make a back up of my site? =

 Our plugin for back up is completely autonomous plugin for back up, so you don't need to register to make a back up of your site.